We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you need to drop a few pounds to get to your ideal weight, here are some key steps to help get you there:

-Exercise daily.
 Aim for 30 to 40 minutes daily or at least 150 minutes per week.
-Your exercise regimen should include cardio, strength training and flexibility exercises.
-You can also work out with a friend or relative to motivate you to get up and go work out.
+Your exercise regimen should include cardio, strength training, and flexibility exercises.
+You can also work out with a friend or family member to motivate you to get up and move.

-Although being 69.2 inches tall and weighing 195 pounds may be “average” for an American man, that also represents a BMI of 29 — the high end of the “overweight” classification.
+Although being 69.1 inches tall and weighing 197.9 pounds may be “average” for an American man, that also indicates a BMI of 29.1 — the high end of the “overweight” classification.
 Average doesn’t always mean ideal, at least in the United States.

-You should also keep in mind that there are several different formulas and calculations used to determine what heights and weights are.
-None of them perfect.
+You should also keep in mind that there are several different formulas and calculations used to determine ideal weight in relation to height.
+None of them are perfect.
 You may be just the right weight for your large frame, even though another measure may label you as overweight.

 Healthy weight isn’t always a guarantee of good health.
 You can have a normal BMI, but if you smoke and don’t exercise or eat right, you’re still at risk for heart disease and other underlying conditions.